 Cultural Training

-Cross-cultural training can help assignees re-assimilate to the home country culture.
+Cross-cultural training can help assignees re-assimilate to the culture of their home country.
 These programs usually take place about six weeks after the return and will help identify any areas of concern.

 Career Development

-After spending several years overseas for your company–sometimes in risky environments– employees want to know that the experience they have gained abroad will be utilized and that they will have a career path when they come back home.
-Career Development and planning provides returning employees with the guidance they need to successfully reintegrate with the company as a whole.
-Companies who do not provide this service tend to lose returning employees who feel like they have lost their place in the organization in their absence.
+After spending several years overseas for your company–sometimes in risky environments– employees want to know that the experience they have gained abroad will be utilized and that they will have a career path when they return home.
+Career development and planning give returning employees the guidance they need to reintegrate successfully with the company.
+Companies that do not provide this service tend to lose returning employees who feel like they have lost their place in the organization in their absence.

 Spouse / Partner Career Counseling